pat-dill/roblox-requests/README.md

 **Roblox Requests** brings user-friendly HTTP to Roblox with no need for the manual labor of HttpService.

-With Requests, you can send robust, human-readable HTTP requests without ever having to deal with the underlying HttpService.
+With Requests you can send robust, human-readable HTTP requests without ever having to deal with the underlying HttpService.
 No more manual query strings or encoding POST data.

 ## Roblox Requests Features

-- Sessions with cookie persistence, base URLs/headers/query
+- **Sessions** with cookie persistence, base URLs/headers
-- Automatic query string building
+- Automatic **query string building**
-- Automatic JSON body encoding
+- Automatic **JSON body encoding**
-- Elegant response structure with builtin JSON decoding
+- Elegant response structure with **builtin JSON decoding**
-- Domain based Key/Value cookies
+- Domain based **Key/Value cookies**
-- Multipart form building including file encoding and upload
+- **Multipart form building** including file encoding and upload

 ---